roflcoopter/viseron/README.md

 - Recorder
   - Weaving, If detection is triggered close to previous detection, send silent alarm and "weave" the videos together.
   - Dynamic lookback based on motion

-- Properties:
-  All public vars should be exposed by property

 - Docker
   - Try to reduce container footprint